Arc Flash Warning Label

 Arc flash hazard labels must include several key pieces of information to communicate the risks and necessary safety measures effectively.
 According to NFPA 70E, the standard for electrical safety in the workplace, the following details are required:

-- Incident Energy: The amount of thermal energy (in calories per square centimeter) that a worker could be exposed to at a specified working distance.
+Incident Energy: The amount of thermal energy (in calories per square centimetre) that a worker could be exposed to at a specified working distance.

-- Shock Hazard Information: Details about the potential for electric shock, including approach boundaries for qualified and unqualified persons.
+Shock Hazard Information: Details about the potential for electric shock, including approach boundaries for qualified and unqualified persons.
+For a complete overview of arc flash concepts and regulations, visit our Arc Flash information page.

 How Often Does an Arc Flash Warning Label Need to Be Updated?